openstack/openstack-manuals/doc/install-guide-rst/source/nova-compute-install.rst

    This section assumes that you are following the instructions in this guide step-by-step to configure the first compute node.
-If you want to configure additional compute nodes, prepare them in a similar fashion to the first compute node in the example architectures section using the same networking service as your existing environment.
-For either networking service, follow the NTP configuration and OpenStack packages instructions.
+If you want to configure additional compute nodes, prepare them in a similar fashion to the first compute node in the :ref:`example architectures
+   <overview-example-architectures>` section using the same networking
+   service as your existing environment.
+For either networking service, follow the :ref:`NTP configuration <basics-ntp-other-nodes>` and :doc:`OpenStack packages <basics-packages>` instructions.
-   For OpenStack Networking (neutron), also follow the OpenStack Networking compute node instructions.
-For legacy networking (nova-network), also follow the legacy networking compute node instructions.
+   For OpenStack Networking (neutron), also follow the :doc:`OpenStack Networking compute node <basics-networking-neutron>` instructions.
+For legacy networking (nova-network), also follow the :doc:`legacy networking compute node <basics-networking-nova>` instructions.
 Each additional compute node requires unique IP addresses.

-..
-TODO: add link to each section after migration.

 To install and configure the Compute hypervisor components
 ----------------------------------------------------------